Kyra Sedgwick: Personal life

 Sedgwick and Kevin Bacon were married on September 4, 1988, about 18 months after meeting on the set of PBS's adaptation of Lanford Wilson's Lemon Sky.
 They have two children, Travis Sedgwick Bacon and actress Sosie Bacon.
 The family splits their time between New York City and the family farm in Connecticut.
+Sedgwick and Bacon were victims of Bernie Madoff's Ponzi scheme.